-The District is accounted for as a Proprietary Fund for financial reporting purposes and its basic financial statements are prepared on the accrual basis of accounting.
+The District is accounted for in three Proprietary Funds for financial reporting purposes and its basic financial statements are prepared on the accrual basis of accounting.
 Under this method, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.